jay25vjti/myRetailWS/README.md

 2. I have used Maven.
 Update the pom.xml as need may be.
 3. The packaging option in pom.xml can be changed to "war" for actual deployments in containers.
 4. Update the project.
 In IDE right click project -> Maven -> update project.
+5. You need to configure a local noSQL data store for storing product's price and currency code.
+I have used mongoDB for this.
+6. To install and configure mongoDB follow steps as per [here](http://www.mkyong.com/mongodb/how-to-install-mongodb-on-windows/).
+I have set it up as a service for ease.
+7. To configure logging, this app uses logback.
+The settings can be found at logback.xml under resources.
+Currently the logs are written to a log file and to console.
+I have set app logging level to DEBUG and root to info.
+Based on deployment environments this can be modified.

 ## Running
  Below configurations show how to run the app and changes as needed.